Impact of solvent on state-to-state population transport in multistate systems using coherences: Introduction

 The paper is organized as follows.
-The method of analysis is outlined in Sec.~\ref{sec:method}.
-Thereafter, CDPT is used to explore the dynamics in a coarse-grained four-site model of the Fenna-Matthews-Olson complex (FMO) with a focus on how this information can be used in a directed manner to gain detailed insights into the same.
+The analysis performed in this paper and its connections with the previous works is outlined in Sec.~\ref{sec:method}.
+Thereafter, we explore the excitation dynamics in a coarse-grained four-site model of the Fenna-Matthews-Olson complex (FMO) with a focus on how this information can be used in a directed manner to gain detailed insights into the same.
 Finally, some concluding remarks and future outlook are presented in Sec.~\ref{sec:conclusion}.